Michaelmvh/virtual_tour_app/README.md

 ## Overview

 The homescreen prompts users to select a school to 'tour'.
-The options for this list are loaded from the firestore database.
+The campuses are loaded from the firestore database.

 <img src="images/readme%20images/homepage.png?raw=true" width="300"> <img src="images/readme%20images/homepage%20selector.png?raw=true" width="300">

-After selecting a campus, users see the campus with markers for the notable locations using the Google Maps API.
-Users can zoom in and out using gestures or the buttons
+After selecting a campus, users will be brought to the map page with markers for the notable locations.
+Users can zoom in and out using gestures or the buttons.

 <img src="images/readme%20images/mappage.png?raw=true" width="300">